zessta/GenQ/SQL/SQLQuestions.md

-Certainly!
-Here are some SQL debugging questions focused on advanced window functions like LEAD, LAG, FIRST_VALUE, and LAST_VALUE.
-These questions are designed to test the interviewee's ability to identify and correct common mistakes.

 ### Question 1: LAG Function Debugging
 You have a table `sales` with the following columns: `sale_id`, `product_id`, `sale_date`, and `amount`.
 You need to find the amount of the previous sale for each product.
 The query written by a senior developer is as follows: